-Residents from every neighbourhood of the city have participated in London’s first city-wide Neighbourhood Decision Making (NDM) program.
-More than 4,900 Londoners helped decide what neighbourhood enhancement projects will be funded by voting online (3,700) or at their local library branch (1,200) on Saturday, November 18.
+Residents from every neighbourhood of the city participated in London’s second city-wide Neighbourhood Decision Making (NDM) program.
+More than 7,100 Londoners (5,680 online and 1,434 in person at libraries) helped decide what 17 neighbourhood enhancement projects will be funded.
+See below for the list of winning projects.

 For more details on the winning projects, go to getinvolved.london.ca/ndm

 How does Neighbourhood Decision Making work?

 Step 1: Residents are encouraged to identify a neighbourhood building project(s) that enhances and strengthens their neighbourhood.
 Funds may be used on a variety of different projects which could include: planting public gardens, community public art, piloting a community program, hosting a neighbourhood event, documenting your neighbourhood’s history, or enhancing a park or playground.

 Step 2: City staff will support residents to develop their idea into a one-page proposal, working to make sure that it is possible to implement the proposed idea.